- As low as $883/Night

 - Approximately 1780 square feet

 Welcome to 165 Ocean Creek.
 Your home away from home.
-Park your car during your vacation and appreciate a beach lifestyle the southern way.
+Park your car during your vacation and savor a beach lifestyle the southern way.
 Fripp Island is about 3000 acres of natural beauty which has been designated as a Wildlife Sanctuary.
 Fripp Island is a gated beachfront Resort community that is home to 2 championship golf courses, 6 swimming pools, fishing and crabbing piers, shopping, multiple eateries, Racquet Club, Marina, and Camp Fripp for Kids.
 Fripp is just a day trip away from Beaufort, Charleston, and Savannah, Ga.

 The home is centrally located on the Island and a short distance to the Cabana Club with 3 pools, wet bar, restaurant, salon, and Camp Fripp.
 The family playground is within walking distance of the front door which also has a basketball and volleyball court.